 In the first few months of 2004, Terabeam Networks merged with radio frequency solutions provider YDI wireless (now Proxim Wireless).
 As a result of the merger, the Terabeam laser transceiver products were discontinued.
-The SAT transceivers and the unused inventory of Meade EXT-125TB telescopes soon found their way to internet auction sites like Ebay.
+The SAT transceivers and the unused inventory of Meade EXT-125TB telescopes soon found their way to internet auction sites.

 Meade Terabeam ETX-125TB Optical Tube Assembly

-The white Meade ETX-125TB Catadioptric Maksutov-Cassegrain telescopes was originally designed, built, and aligned by Meade Instruments for Terabeam Networks in 2000.
+The White ETX-125TB Catadioptric Maksutov-Cassegrain telescope was originally designed, built, and aligned by Meade Instruments for Terabeam Networks in 2000.
 Although similar to Meade’s commercial telescope, these OTA’s include several quality upgrades.

 - Length: 13 Inches (330 mm)